The Cable Car

-The 12 cars are permanently attached and move with the cable which forms a continuous loop, hydraulically kept in tension on giant rollers.
+Each of the 12 cars are permanently attached to the cable by huge metal bolts.
+The cable is one long loop and is kept in tension on giant rollers.

 The cable itself is 1,136 metres long (or, around 2/3 of a mile).
 From the base station to the hill top, you only travel around 1/3 of a mile.
 The cable is 40.2mm in diameter, which doesn’t sound like a lot, but it can hold up to 120 metric tonnes.

 What makes the cable cars move?

 A 360 horse power, very sturdy, electric motor that’s located at the Base Station.

 Why do they slow down or stop half way?

 The cable cars slow down to let people on at the bottom and off at the top.
 When they stop completely, it’s just to let people with pushchairs and wheelchairs on.
 This is a great opportunity to take some stunning photos of the Derwent Valley and Masson Hill.

 How high do you travel?